Points & Length: 240 points; 5-6 pages (1500-1800 words)

 The Literature Review consists of an introduction, summary of scholarly sources, a discussion and evaluation of the sources (including disputes and disagreements), and a conclusion in which you put forth your own potential original research questions that will contribute something new to the available understanding on the topic.
 A minimum of five scholarly sources (not the same ones you used in the Background Essay) are required for this essay.
-These can be either academic peer-reviewed journal articles from a database such as Academic Search Premier or a chapter from a scholarly book.
+See the "Find scholarly articles" tab from our Holman Library Class Guide.
+At least two of your scholarly articles must come from the online database Academic Search Premier (available from the class guide); other scholarly sources can come from Google Scholar, scholarly book chapters (published by university presses), or research studies published by credible organizations.

 The Literature Review in the Research Process